mrorii/findjatbar/README.md

 ## Step 3: train and test

+We first combine both types of reviews into one file:

     cat output/yelp_reviews.json output/jatbar_reviews.json > output/reviews.json

+We next split all of the reviews into the train, dev, and test set.
+Here, we must specify whose review we want to classify as positive: this can be `Jason`, `Terry`, or `Both`.

     python findjatbar/split_data.py output/reviews.json Jason output --seed 123

+Finally, we train a classifier, tune it on the dev set, and test:

     python findjatbar/classify.py output